Koma Inu (guardian dogs)

 Have you seen two guardian dogs at the entrance of shrines staring at every visitor from both sides?

-They are mythical creatures named Koma Inu (Inu means dogs in Japan).
-This time, let us spot their details for this page.
+They are mythical creatures named Komainu (inu means dogs in Japan).

 The history (Who are they?)

-The source of the design is complicated because Komainu’s appearance is from Shi shi.
-It is also a mythical creature.
-Therefore, we need to follow back the Shi shi origin.
+The source of the design is complicated because Komainu’s appearance is close to Shi Shi.

-Some historians in Japan say they are from the ancient Orient (BC 3500 to AD 500).
+Some historians in Japan suggest that they were from the ancient Orient (3500 BC to 500 AD).

-They symbolized a Lion as the power that animal should be the origin they (historians) say?
+They symbolized a Lion as the power, and that animal should be the origin, they say.

 He became…